MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-recording-options.md

 There are two options for who can record a meeting:

 - Organizers and co-organizers
-- Organizers and presenters
+- Organizers, co-organizers, and presenters

 This choice is normally made by the meeting organizer when they create the meeting.
 If you have meetings where sensitive information is being shared and you want to limit the ability to record to organizers only, you can enforce this setting by using a meeting template or sensitivity label.

 If you need to prevent meetings from being recorded entirely, you must configure the **Meeting recording** meetings policy in the Teams admin center.
-This setting applies to the people or groups that you specify and can't be applied via a meeting template or sensitivity label.
+This setting applies to the people or groups that you specify.
+It can't be applied via a meeting template or sensitivity label.

+## Require participant agreement for recording

+You can require participants to agree to being recorded before they can unmute or turn on their camera.
+Consent results are stored in the meeting attendance report.
+This is controlled through a Teams meeting policy.
+For details, see [Require participant agreement for recording](meeting-recording.md#require-participant-agreement-for-recording).

 ## Automatic recording